MicrosoftDocs/memdocs/memdocs/autopilot/user-driven.md

 **Applies to: Windows 10, version 1809 or later**

-Windows Autopilot user-driven mode lets you configure new Windows 10 devices for automatic transformation from their factory state to a ready-to-use state.
+Windows Autopilot user-driven mode lets you configure new Windows 10 devices to automatically transform them from their factory state to a ready-to-use state.
 This process doesn't require that IT personnel touch the device.

 The process is simple so that anyone can complete it.
 Devices can be shipped or distributed to the end user directly with simple instructions: